Folliculitis

 What are the Symptoms of Folliculitis?

-- Possible scarring once the infection has disappeared.
+- Possible scarring after the infection clears

 Causes of Folliculitis

-- Skin inflammation from conditions.
+- Skin inflammation from underlying conditions like eczema

-- Bacterial, viral, or fungal infections.
+- Bacterial, viral, or fungal infections

 How to Prevent Folliculitis